kelvins/Chronobiology/README.md

 ---------------------------------
 The **objective** of this project is to provide a easy way to access **chronobiology** functions that can perform **data analysis** in **time series** using **GoLang**.

-Some functions that we pretend to provide with the package:
+Some analyzes that we pretend to provide with the package:

 - [X] The followed hours of highest activity (e.g. M10)
 - [X] The followed hours of lowest activity (e.g. L5)